digitalfabrik/integreat-cms/docs/src/testing.rst

 1. **Always add** ``@pytest.mark.order("last")`` **to transactional tests** —
-   while pytest-django sorts transactional tests after non-transactional ones, the ``--circleci-parallelize`` plugin reorders tests by module afterwards, which can place a transactional test before non-transactional ones.
-   ``@pytest.mark.order("last")`` from pytest-order re-enforces the correct ordering after all collection hooks have run.
+   while pytest-django sorts transactional tests after non-transactional ones, other collection hooks can reorder tests afterwards and place a transactional test (which flushes the database) before non-transactional ones. ``@pytest.mark.order("last")`` from pytest-order re-enforces the correct ordering after all collection hooks have run.

 2. **Don't use** ``serialized_rollback=True`` — it has FK ordering issues with PostgreSQL.
 Use ``load_test_data_transactional`` instead.